seandstewart/bardly/bardly/plays/romances/the-tempest/uncut.md

 Which is from my remembrance!
 Please you, father.

 **PROSPERO**
-My brother and thy uncle, call'd Antonio--
+My brother and thy uncle, call'd Antonio
-I pray thee, mark me--that a brother should
+(I pray thee, mark me) that a brother should
 Be so perfidious!--he whom next thyself
 Of all the world I loved and to him put
 The manage of my state; as at that time